bolthole/zrep-completion/README.md

 # The `zrep-completion` repository

-This (non-official) repository provides [Bash](https://www.gnu.org/software/bash/) [completion](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion) for [ZREP](http://www.bolthole.com/solaris/zrep/).
+This repository provides [Bash](https://www.gnu.org/software/bash/) [completion](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion) for [ZREP](http://www.bolthole.com/solaris/zrep/).
 Bash is the Bourne Again SHell.
 Bash is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and C shell (csh).
 Bash completion is a functionality through which Bash